Aegean Sea: Name and etymology

-Late Latin authors referred the name Aegaeus to Aegeus, who was said to have jumped into that sea to drown himself (rather than throwing himself from the Athenian acropolis, as told by some Greek authors).
+The name Aegaeus, used by Late Latin authors, referred to Aegeus, who was said to have jumped into that sea to drown himself (rather than throw himself from the Athenian acropolis, as told by some Greek authors).
 He was the father of Theseus, the mythical king and founder-hero of Athens.
 Aegeus had told Theseus to put up white sails when returning if he was successful in killing the Minotaur.
-When Theseus returned, he forgot these instructions, and Aegeus thinking his son to have died then drowned himself in the sea.
+When Theseus returned, he forgot these instructions, and Aegeus thought his son had died, so he drowned himself in the sea.

-The sea was known in Latin as Mare Aegaeum under the control of the Roman Empire.
+The sea was known in Latin as Mare Aegaeum while under the control of the Roman Empire.
 The Venetians, who ruled many Greek islands in the High and Late Middle Ages, popularized the name Archipelago (αρχιπέλαγος, meaning "main sea" or "chief sea"), a name that held on in many European countries until the early modern period.
-In the South Slavic languages, the Aegean is called White Sea (Бяло море; Бело море; Belo more).
-The Turkish name for the sea is Ege Denizi, derived from the Greek name.
+In some South Slavic languages, the Aegean is called White Sea (Бяло море; Бело море; Belo more).
+The Turkish name for the sea is Ege Denizi, which is derived from the Greek name, and Adalar Denizi meaning "Sea of Islands".

 Geography

 The Aegean Sea is an elongated embayment of the Mediterranean Sea and covers about 214000 km2 in area, measuring about 670 km longitudinally and 390 km latitudinal.
 The sea's maximum depth is 2639 m, located at a point west of Karpathos.
 The Aegean Islands are found within its waters, with the following islands delimiting the sea on the south, generally from west to east: Kythera, Antikythera, Crete, Kasos, Karpathos and Rhodes.
 The Anatolian peninsula marks the eastern boundary of the sea, while the Greek mainland marks the west.
 Several seas are contained within the Aegean Sea; the Thracian Sea is a section of the Aegean located to the north, the Icarian Sea to the east, the Myrtoan Sea to the west, while the Sea of Crete is the southern section.

 The Greek regions that border the sea, in alphabetical order, are Attica, Central Greece, Central Macedonia, Crete, Eastern Macedonia and Thrace, North Aegean, Peloponnese, South Aegean, and Thessaly.
-The historical region of Macedonia also borders the sea, to the north.
+The traditional Greek region of Macedonia also borders the sea, to the north.

 The Aegean Islands, which almost all belong to Greece, can be divided into seven groups: